thyripian/CORE/README.md

 - **utilities/:** Includes helper modules for logging, configurations, and data management.

 ## Future Changes / Future Developments
 - **Adjust Loading Splashpage:** Break out loading splashpage for improved UX.
-Initial load page will only be for central backend API, and search / update pages will have independent loading screens if the user attempts to nav to them before API initializaiton.
+Initial load page will only be for central backend API, and search / update pages will have independent loading screens if the user attempts to nav to them before API initialization.
 - **API Expansion:** Expanding API functionality for advanced querying and data manipulation.
 - **User Roles and Permissions:** Introducing user roles for different access levels within the frontend.
 - **Updating Search Results:** Updating mapping logic, refining results list, and adding individual result-specific viewing pages.